USDA-ARS-NWRC/snowav/README.md

 The SWE pillow validation figure [plots] *stn_validate* requires SWE fields on the existing weather database and [validate] fields to be filled in.

+Setting config option [inflow] *inflow: True* triggers reading in operator-generated inflow and the inflow figure.
+Currently only configured to work with the Tuolumne, and 'FORM11' excel sheets.

 ## Figures from Existing Database Records
 If results have already been processed and put onto a database, figures can be created outside of a snowav processing run (see also scripts/sample_figure.py).
 See snowav.framework.figures for templates for additional figure creation.
 Also, if a standard snowav run is processed with [plots] *print_args_dict: True*, the full input dictionary for each figure will be printed to the screen.